PaulThiberville/Kanap/README.md

 Main features:

-     -Home page display all products
+- Home page display all products
-     -Product page display a product and enable to add to cart with quantity and color selection -Cart page display all products in the cart, total price and purchase fom -Confirmation page display purchase Id
+- Product page display a product and enable to add to cart with quantity and color selection
+- Cart page display all products in the cart, total price and purchase fom
+- Confirmation page display purchase Id

 # Clone